medialab-ku/medialab-ku.github.io/english/about/index.md

 title: About
 ---

-미디어 연구실에 오신 것을 환영합니다!
+Welcome to Interactive 3D Media Lab!

-2004년 설립된 미디어 연구실은 현재 다음 분야를 집중 연구하고 있습니다.
+Our lab was established in 2004 and currently focuses on the following areas:

-- 가상 현실 (VR)
+- VR
-- 3차원 스캐닝 및 증강 현실 (3D Scanning & AR)
+- 3D Scanning & AR
-- 딥 러닝 + 3차원 응용 (Deep Learning for 3D Applications)
+- Deep Learning for 3D Applications
-- 컴퓨터 그래픽스와 물리 시뮬레이션 (Computer Graphics & Physics-based Simulation)
+- Computer Graphics & Physics-based Simulation

-홈페이지를 둘러 보시고 궁금하신 점이 있다면 연락해주시기 바랍니다!
+Please check our homepage and let us know if you have any questions!